adobe/legacy-stock-api-docs/docs/15-faq.md

 }
 ```

-As shown in the response, the second assets has a `premium_level_id` of 1, which means it is a Free asset.
+As shown in the response, the second asset has a `premium_level_id` of 1, which means it is a Free asset.
 This should be removed from the database at the next update.